Skip to main content

 • “The character design is superb as always, and I am still very adamant on the yokai designs being top tier.”

-• “After the highlight of Nioh 2's story, which was an absolutely amazing tale, I expected Nioh 3's story to be just as good or at the same point.
-I couldn't be more disappointed.
+• “After the highlight of Nioh 2's story, which was an amazing tale, I expected Nioh 3's story to be just as good or better, but I was extremely disappointed.
 I didn't care about any character or what was happening to them.
-The story initially tries to make it about a jealous brother who didn't get what he wanted and goes on a tantrum, but you barely even see this brother throughout the game, so the urgency and character development isn't there at all.
-Every NPC feels lifeless due to poor motive and extremely poor voice acting.
-I had no idea what I was doing or why I was doing it, why I was going into the past and future; it's just so poorly explained and, in all honesty, I just couldn't care less what was going on.”
+The story tries to focus on a jealous brother who throws a tantrum after not getting what he wanted, but you barely see this brother throughout the game, so the urgency and character development are completely missing.
+Every NPC feels lifeless due to poor motivation and extremely poor voice acting.
+I had no idea what I was doing or why I was jumping between the past and future—it was so poorly explained that I simply couldn't care about what was going on.”

 • monetization